dshijakovskiTDL/beyond-basics/README.md

 In order to submit the Final task, you can just **zip/compress** the entire directory and upload it to the [Final Task section](https://moodle.tdlschool.com/course/view.php?id=348#section-7).

-> **Important**: DO NOT include the `node_modules` folder or the `package-lock.json` files in your uploaded file.
-This will just make the size of the file bigger for no reason.
+> **Important**: DO NOT include the `node_modules` folder or the `package-lock.json` file in your uploaded file.
+This will just make the size of the submitted file bigger for no reason.

 Each of your tasks will have a detailed feedback regarding:
 - ATM initialization part